tardigrde/gardenofbits/src/site/notes/GOB/Meta/My Second Brain.md

 The [Memory Flow Interface](https://github.com/uwidev/memory-flow-interface/blob/main/00%20%E2%99%BB%20Memory%20Flow%20Interface.md) is "...designed to be powerfully basic.
 The core elements allow for immense personal development and information management."

+### Directory structure

-I use a rather simple directory structure:
+I use a rather simple directory structure.
 ```bash
 .
 ├── 000 Inbox